|Location:||Berkeley County, South Carolina.|

 In 1979, Soil Systems Inc. embarked on a groundbreaking project resulting in the earliest and most extensively excavated slave-related sites in the southeast.
 Project Investigators Pat Garrow and Tom Wheaton headed mitigation fieldwork in advance of the U.S. Army Corps of Engineers’ Cooper River Rediversion Canal Project.
 The archaeological component, known as The Cooper River Historic Sites Investigation, included surface collection, metal detector survey, mechanical stripping, and excavation, and focused most intensively on three sites containing slave quarters: 38BK75 and 38BK76 both located on Yaughan Plantation; and 38BK245, located on Curriboo Plantation.

 The sites, located on former rice and indigo plantations, contained evidence of twenty-nine structures including domestic slave quarters, an overseer’s house, and several plantation outbuildings.
-In addition to evidence of both trench earthfast structures and later post-in-ground structures, the sites contained an unprecedented amount of colonoware.
+In addition to evidence of both trench earthfast structures and later post-in-ground structures, the sites contained an unprecedented amount of colonoware, low-fired earthenware pottery produced locally.
 The importance of the sites was thus well established, and in 2010 A Save America’s Treasures Grant was awarded to the South Carolina Institute of Archaeology and Anthropology (SCIAA) and DAACS, allowing for the digitization, cataloging and re-analysis of all materials recovered from them.

-The site occupied the latest, 38BK75, is located between Lake Moultrie and the Santee River near the town of St. Stephens, South Carolina in Berkeley County.
-Initially discovered by Brockington during an earlier survey, he described the site as a heavy concentration of eighteenth and early nineteenth-century artifacts in an open field, including a heavy concentration of colonoware (Brockington 1980: 45-47; Garrow et al 1983: 57).
-He recommended further testing and mitigation which subsequently resulted in the extensive 1979 fieldwork resulting in the identification of multiple slave dwellings belonging to the Yaughan plantation, an indigo and rice plantation owned by Huguenots (Wheaton et. al. 15-16; Wheaton and Garrow 242).
-Historical documentation indicates 38BK75 was occupied from the 1780s to the 1820s (Wheaton and Garrow 244).
+The site with the latest occupation, 38BK75, is located between Lake Moultrie and the Santee River near the town of St. Stephens, South Carolina in Berkeley County.
+Initially discovered by Brockington during an earlier survey, he described the site as a heavy concentration of eighteenth and early nineteenth-century artifacts in an open field, including a heavy concentration of colonoware (Brockington 1980:45-47; Wheaton et al 1983: 57).
+He recommended further testing and mitigation which subsequently resulted in the extensive 1979 fieldwork resulting in the identification of multiple slave dwellings belonging to the Yaughan plantation, an indigo and rice plantation owned by Huguenots (Wheaton et al. 1983:15-16; Wheaton and Garrow 1985: 242).
+Historical documentation indicates 38BK75 was occupied from the 1780s to the 1820s (Wheaton and Garrow 1985:244).

-The remains of five identified structures and two possible ones, the majority of which were post-in-ground, were excavated at 38BK75 (Wheaton et. al. 98; Wheaton et. al. 129).
+The remains of five identified structures and two possible ones, the majority of which were post-in-ground, were excavated at 38BK75 (Wheaton et al. 1983:98).
 A 40-ft block was placed around a feature discovered during testing, in order to further investigate any related structures.
 Block excavation revealed two post structures, one with an extensive floor midden that was investigated, underneath of which revealed an earlier trench structure that was not excavated due to time constraints.
-The block excavation also contained the only site at Yaughan with an identifiable hearth (Wheaton et. al. 118).
-X artifacts were recovered from the site, the most abundant type was colonoware, composing forty percent of the artifact assemblage (Wheaton and Garrow 248).
+The block excavation also contained the only site at Yaughan with an identifiable hearth (Wheaton et al. 1983:118).
+Colonoware comprised forty percent of the entire artifact assemblage (Wheaton and Garrow 1985:248).

-His widow left the property divided equally among her children when she died in 1826, and ten years later, her three daughters sold their interest in Yaughan to Solomon Clarke.
-Records indicate it is not likely that Clarke spent a great amount of time at Yaughan.
+Thomas’s widow left the property divided equally among her children when she died in 1826, and ten years later, her three daughters sold their interest in Yaughan to Solomon Clarke.
+Historic records indicate it is unlikely that Clarke spent a great amount of time at Yaughan.
 In 1850, he sold the property to J.W.
 Thurston, who began to subdivide the property in 1857.
-The separate parcels changed hands several times over the next century and tended generally to decrease in size (Wheaton et. al. 1983).
+The separate parcels changed hands several times over the next century and tended generally to decrease in size (Wheaton et al. 1983:88).

 Excavation history, procedure, and methods

-38BK75 was partially excavated through a combination of hand-excavated blocks and machine-stripping (Wheaton and Garrow 244).
+38BK75 was partially excavated through a combination of hand-excavated blocks and machine-stripping (Wheaton et al. 1983:244).
 Testing at 38BK75 started with surface collection and metal detector survey across a 50’ grid.
-Sixteen test units were then placed across the area (Wheaton et. al. 57).
-A 40’ x 40’ block divided into ten foot units with 6-inch baulks was excavated (Wheaton et. al. 92).
+Sixteen test units were then placed across the area (Wheaton et al. 1983:57).
+A 40’ x 40’ block, divided into ten foot units with 6-inch baulks, was excavated (Wheaton et al. 1983:92).
 A clay floor (F05) was discovered in this block during unit excavation and was consequently divided into 2 by 2 ft sections and excavated separately.
-Additionally, F33, a possible floor or cellar scatter located north of the excavation block, was trenched (see DAACS site map) because complete excavation was not possible due to time constraints.
+Additionally, Feature 33, a possible floor or cellar scatter located north of the excavation block, was trenched (see DAACS site map) because complete excavation was not possible due to time constraints.

-Following the surface collection and block excavations, the entire site was mechanically stripped of topsoil to approximately one to two inches of subsoil then shovel shaved to fully expose features for mapping (Wheaton et. al. 93).
+Following the surface collection and block excavations, the entire site was mechanically stripped of topsoil to approximately one to two inches of subsoil then shovel shaved to fully expose features for mapping (Wheaton et al. 1983:93).
 After an area was mapped, all of the major features were wholly or partially excavated depending on time constraints.
 Drawings, photographs, and soil samples were taken of each feature excavated.

 All hand-excavated units located in the block at Yaughan 75 were dug using natural stratigraphy.
 All soil was dry screened through 1/4 inch mesh.
 Soil samples were taken at each level from representative units across the block.